Valentine’s Day is not just for couples. It’s a great time of year for some hot donor retention strategies!

 Valentine’s Day comes just once each year, and it’s a great time to show your donors some love.
 But you can shower your donor with love all year long.
-Use these ideas to get you started.
+Use these donor retention strategies to get you started.

 Then brainstorm with your staff, Board, and volunteers to see what ideas YOU can come up with!